ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ios-tracker/iOS-Tracker-v0.5.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > iOS Tracker

-NOT RELEASED

-This page refers to version 0.6.0 of the Snowplow Objective-C Tracker, which is the latest version.
+This page refers to version 0.5.2+ of the Snowplow Objective-C Tracker, which is the latest version.
 Documentation for earlier versions is available:

-* *[Version 0.5][ios-0.5]*
 * *[Version 0.4][ios-0.4]*
 * *[Version 0.3][ios-0.3]*
 * *[Version 0.2][ios-0.2]*